The Best Coffee Recipes With Arabica Coffee Beans

-One of the fun aspects of trying different coffees is learning about different cultures of the world.
-In many cultures, drinking coffee is a traditional social activity, and Arabic coffee is no different.
 This coffee is prepared by boiling it on the stovetop in a small pot called a briki.
 When ready, it’s transferred to an ornate coffee pot called a dallah for serving.
-Although there are many versions, Arabic coffee is typically served strong and unsweetened, flavored only by cardamom.
+Although there are many versions, Arabica coffee is typically served strong and unsweetened, flavored only by cardamom.

-This method of making coffee is passed down through Arabic families as taught by the matriarch or patriarch, rather than having a well-defined recipe with exact measurements.
+This coffee-making method is passed down through Arabic families as taught by the matriarch or patriarch, rather than having a well-defined recipe with exact measurements.
 A common starting point is to measure coffee with a “heaping spoonful” and water with a serving cup.
-We’ll show you how to make traditional Arabic coffee at home in the steps below.
+The steps below show you how to make traditional Arabica coffee at home.

 Brew coffee recipes

 It’s easy to mix up cold brew and iced coffee.
-Despite the fact that they are both served cold, they are made in very different ways.
+Even though they are both served cold, they are made in very different ways.
 Iced coffee is made with hot water and is simply regular drip coffee that has been allowed to cool before being poured over ice.
-Cold-brew is, unsurprisingly, made with cold or room temperature water.
+Cold-brew is, unsurprisingly, made with cold or room-temperature water.
 It takes longer to prepare (I prefer it to steep for 12 to 24 hours), but the flavor is less bitter.